Smith Gang

-This gang should not be confused with the gang of Soapy Smith.

 The Smith Gang was a band of American cattle rustlers who operated in the Southwest during the late 1890s to 1901.
 The gang was founded by Bill Smith and included six others, mainly Bill's family members.
 After an encounter with the law in Arizona Territory, known as the Battleground Gunfight, the Smith Gang was forced to escape to Mexico in October 1901.

 History

 The gang was formed no later than 1898 and included Bill Smith, his younger brothers Al, George and Floyd, a brother in law named Adam Slagger and two other unidentified men.
 Before moving to Arizona, Bill was a rustler in the Indian Territory where he worked with the Dalton Gang.
 In 1898 the Smith brothers were living with their mother and sisters at a ranch located near the Blue River in northeastern Graham County, Arizona.
 That year the brothers were arrested for stealing unbranded calves from ranchers Henry Barrett, a former Rough Rider, and Bill Phelps.
 Bill assumed full responsibility for the crime so his brothers were released.
 Bill spent the next several months in jail at St. Johns and he was said to have developed a grudge against Henry Barrett.
 Eventually Bill planned to make his escape from police custody.
 The jailer at St. Johns, Tom Berry, found Bill to be such a hard sleeper that it was necessary to enter his cell every morning to wake him up.
 One morning when Berry walked into the cell, Bill Smith revealed a .45 caliber revolver which had been smuggled to him by his brother Al. Bill then locked Berry in the cell and escaped to New Mexico Territory for a year.
 By 1900 the gang was well known in the Southwest for their thievery along the Mogollon Rim.